-- Fully implement the WIPO Internet treaties in the Copyright, Industrial Property, Criminal and Criminal Procedure Codes. - Enact legislation to create incentives for ISPs to cooperate with right holders to combat infringement taking place over their networks or platforms (following the Coalition for the Legal Access to Culture (CALC) initiative). - Enact legislation to impose criminal penalties for large-scale infringements without requiring proof of a profit motive, and for unauthorized camcording of films in theaters. - Amend the Criminal Code and the Copyright Law to authorize criminal sanctions for the distribution and importation of devices used for the unauthorized circumvention of technological protection measures (TPMs). - Amend the Civil Code to allow civil damages to be an additional award to plaintiffs in administrative and criminal cases, without awaiting a res judicata ruling in the other proceedings.
+- Fully implement the WIPO Internet treaties in the Copyright, Industrial Property, Criminal and Criminal Procedure Codes. - Enact legislation to create incentives for ISPs to cooperate with right holders to combat infringement taking place over their networks or platforms (following the Coalition for the Legal Access to Culture (CLAC) initiative). - Enact legislation to impose criminal penalties for the unauthorized camcording of films in theaters. - Amend the Criminal Code and the Copyright Law to authorize criminal sanctions for the distribution and importation of devices used for the unauthorized circumvention of technological protection measures (TPMs). - Amend the Copyright Act or Industrial Property Law to remove the proof-of-profit standards (and onerous authorization standards) for infringements of the making available right. - Amend the Copyright Act or Industrial Property Law to criminalize copyright infringement on a commercial scale, regardless of whether the activity was undertaken for profit-making purposes. - Amend the Forfeiture Law to cover copyright infringements undertaken by organized crime syndicates.